Size ranking: 18th

 One of the most unlikely animals to be found in the sky is a giraffe.
-The constellation Camelopardalis was invented in 1612 by the Dutch theologian and astronomer Petrus Plancius, who first showed it on a celestial globe in that year along with another odd constellation that is still recognized, Monoceros.
-Camelopardalis lies in an area between the head of the Great Bear and Cassiopeia, a region that was left blank by the Greeks because it contains no stars brighter than fourth magnitude.
+The Greeks called giraffes ‘camel leopards’ because of their long necks and spots, which is where the name Camelopardalis comes from.
+However, the constellation Camelopardalis was not invented by the Greeks but by the Dutch theologian and astronomer Petrus Plancius in 1612.
+Plancius first showed it on a celestial globe in that year along with another odd constellation that is still recognized, Monoceros.

-Plancius used the same name for the constellation as we do, but on some old maps the name is also written as Camelopardalus or Camelopardus.
+Plancius used the same name for the constellation as we do, but on some old maps the name is also written as Camelopardalus or Camelopardus – Hevelius and Bode both used the former variant, for example (Bode’s depiction is shown below).
 For a discussion of the correct spelling, see Harvard College Observatory Circular 146 (1908).

-Above: The top half of Camelopardalis, shown in the Uranographia of Johann Bode (1801).
+Above: The top half of Camelopardalis, shown on Chart III of the Uranographia atlas of Johann Bode (1801).
 Also included is the now-obsolete constellation of Rangifer, the reindeer.

 Below: Camelopardalis depicted on Plate 2 of Urania’s Mirror, a set of constellation cards published in England in c.1825.
 Also shown are Tarandus, the reindeer by another name, and Custos Messium.
 (Image © Ian Ridpath.)